todogroup/osposurvey/2020/questions.md

 * Software Package Data Exchange (SPDX)
 * Other (please specify)
 >LH Note (7/2/19): New question in 2019
+>LH Note (10/31/19): If included in 2020, make this question required.
+Change question so that it asks whether or not they have any methodology or initiatives besides "homegrown", manual, etc.

 40. Which of the following software scanning and software composition analysis tools does your organization use?
 * Eclipse Oscano